How to Get Rid of the Smell of Sweat in Workout Clothes

 Gym clothes absorb sweat throughout a workout.
 Certain types of fabric, like cotton, tend to retain moisture.
 Other materials, like the polyester fabric found in Nike Dri-FIT clothing, help keep the skin cool and dry by dispersing moisture across the fabric's surface to evaporate faster.

-No matter what your workout clothing is made of, it’s possible for stubborn sweat smells to remain, even after a cycle in the wash.
-Check out these five tips to remove body odor from workout clothing.
+No matter what your workout clothing is made from, it's possible for stubborn sweat smells to remain, even after a cycle in the wash.
+Check out these five tips to remove body odour from workout clothing.

 How to Get Rid of Sweat Smell in Workout Clothes